treasure-data/treasure-boxes/scenarios/sequential_queries/README.md

 # Workflow: Scenario (Queries run sequentially)

 ## Why should you run queries sequentially?
-If the scanned table has a lot of records, querying to whole data takes a lot of time and resources.
-And it has possibilities to fail due to the resource shortage.
-If you can divide the query to small unit, the consumed resource can be decreased.
-However, you have to run divided queries one-by-one.
-For such a case, this scenario helps you to run queries one-by-one based on the units.
+If the scanned table has a lot of records, querying the whole data set consumes a lot of time and resources, which can cause the query to fail due to the resource limitations.
+If you can divide the query into smaller units, you can reduce the amount of resources it consumes.
+However, you would need to run the queries one at at time in sequence.
+For such a case, this scenario helps you to run queries one-by-one, in sequence.

 ## Scenario

 The purpose of this scenario is to get monthly ranking of access users per day.
 Aggregate top 10 users of each day using divided queries.
-Then to analyze top 10 users of the monthi using aggregated table.
+Then to analyze top 10 users of the month using an aggregated table.

 *Steps*
 1. Clear the aggregated table.